unlock-protocol/unlock/unlock-protocol-com/blog/email-airdrop-nft.md

 ## Additional email actions on the "Members" page

-In addition to airdropping the NFT via email, lock managers have addtional membership actions they can perform on the "Members" page of the dashboard:
+In addition to airdropping the NFT via email, lock managers have additional membership actions they can perform on the "Members" page of the dashboard:

 - Add or edit the email for a specific key
 - Send QR-code by email